guillain/Rpi-Docker-Rhasspy/README.md

 # Rpi-Docker-Rhasspy
-Just a quick fashon to have a personnal voice assistant up & ready in 1 minute!
+Just a quick fashOn to have a personnal voice assistant up & ready in 1 minute!

 It's based on server (1 container) and for the demo on one client (another container :)